 You post, hire out or second personnel in or to the Netherlands

-When the provisions of a social security regulation, a social security agreement or national legislation prescribe that your employee falls under the social security insurance schemes of the Netherlands then you are required to withhold national insurance contributions, pay employed persons' insurance contributions and withhold the contribution pursuant to the Health Care Insurance Act (Zvw) or bear the cost of the employer's contribution pursuant to the Health Care Insurance Act (Zvw).
+If the European Regulation No. 883/2004, social security agreements, and national legislation determine that your employee is covered by the social security insurance schemes of the Netherlands, you must withhold national insurance contributions (premie volksverzekeringen) and pay the employed persons’ insurance contributions (premies werknemersverzekeringen).
+In addition, you must either withhold the employee’s contribution under the Health Care Insurance Act (Zvw) (bijdrage Zvw) from your employee’s wage or pay the employer’s contribution under the Health Care Insurance Act (werkgeversheffing Zvw).

 Liability for payroll taxes